 - how challenging it will be to rank for each keyword (based on how many current authoritative sites or pages already perform well in search results for those keywords).

-When you take into consideration these three factors, you can determine the phrase (or phrases) to optimize your content and improve your website visibility.
+When you consider these three factors, you can determine the phrase (or phrases) to optimize your content and increase website visibility.

 Adding your keywords to your site

-Once you’ve determined the most suitable keywords, you need to ensure that they are included in the right places on your website.
+Once you’ve determined the most suitable keywords, you need to ensure that they are included in the right places to improve website visibility.

 You should add them to: